pixwell-dev/android-core/README.md

 2. On root project we must add **certificate file (.jks)** and **keystore.properties**

 *Example **certificate file (.jks)** and **keystore.properties*** you can find on Pixwell deal keychain.

+## What to do next
+* include permission handling or at least thing about it
+* include camera and gallery handling